 This deep rest activates the inner healing power in our own bodies.
 Relaxation means relaxing tensions.
 The body has a completely natural way to remove tensions that it accumulates.
 This is what we happens during sleep but the rest during sleep doesn’t always go deep enough to remove more deeply-rooted, traumatic stresses.
 Transcending gives a level of rest that can help dissolve those deeper rooted stresses.

-These people have problems that go far deeper than ours.
-If TM can help them, where other approaches have had limited success or failed, it holds the prospect for helping anybody.
+These war veterans have problems that go far deeper than most people.
+If TM can help them, where all other approaches failed, it can probably help anybody.

 The video below shows several more examples of just how powerful TM can be for those who are suffering from traumatic stress.
 It also shows why more and more scientists, educators, celebrities and governmental institutions are supporting the TM technique.